xiaohw7/cgmoi/README.md

      *  Potential way to improve is to change to motor to a simple DC motor that outputs constant torque every time it accelerated top plate from rest regardless of whether top plate is loaded.

 ## Instructions
-Below are instructions on how to set up each individual component of the cgmoi machine as well as some notes I made on the problems I faced in the process.
+Below are instructions on how to set up each individual component of the cgmoi machine, links to each component's datasheet, as well as some notes I made on the problems I faced in the process.

 ### HX711 ADC and load cells: